INSANE: Cross-Domain UAV Data Sets with Increased Number of Sensors for developing Advanced and Novel Estimators: System Setup

 \subsubsection{Magnetometer}

 The helicopter platform hosts two independent magnetometers from different manufacturers for variation in sensor characteristics and redundancy.
-The first module is included in the PixHawk4 sensor suite (80Hz), and the second module is located within the external LSM9DS1 \ac{SoC} (20Hz).
+The first module is included in the PixHawk4 sensor suite (\SI{80}{\hertz}), and the second module is located within the external LSM9DS1 \ac{SoC} (\SI{20}{\hertz}).
 For magnetometers, several aspects have to be considered: The intrinsic and extrinsic calibration of the sensor for its specific location on the experiment platform, the magnetic variation which depends on the geolocation, and local magnetic disturbances posed by the environment.
-The data set includes a default magnetometer calibration for this vehicle and dedicated magnetometer calibration data sets, which allows for different calibration methods by the user.
+The dataset includes a default magnetometer calibration for this vehicle and dedicated magnetometer calibration datasets, which allows for different calibration methods by the user.

-It is important to note that the magnetic variation at the locations in which the data set was recorded are not negligible.
+It is important to note that the magnetic variation at the locations in which the dataset was recorded are not negligible.
 This variation depends on the geolocation and concerns the magnetic inclination (spherical~elevation) and the declination (spherical~azimuth), which build the local direction and strength of the magnetic field.
 The pertinent information is available online\footnote{\url{https://www.ngdc.noaa.gov/geomag/calculators/magcalc.shtml}}.
-Location dependent variables and descriptions for the data sets can be found in Section~\ref{sec:environment}.
-Tables~\ref{tab:env_info_dronehall},~\ref{tab:env_info_airport}~and~\ref{tab:env_info_israel} specifically address the magnetic variation.
+Location-dependent variables and descriptions for the datasets can be found in Section~\ref{sec:environment_and_experiments}.
+Tables~\ref{tab:env_info_dronehall},~\ref{tab:env_info_airport} and~\ref{tab:env_info_israel} specifically address the magnetic variation.

 The provided data segments can be used to calculate the intrinsic and extrinsic calibration of a magnetometer with respect to an IMU sensor.
 The intrinsic calibration of a magnetometer concerns hard-/ and soft-iron effects.
-Both effects are mainly dependent to the mounting location of the sensor.
+Both effects are mainly dependent on the mounting location of the sensor.
 Hard-iron effects cause a fixed offset in the magnetometer readings, while soft-iron effects affect the magnetic field strength and its direction locally.
 As shown by Figure~\ref{fig:mag_calibration}, the red sphere shows raw magnetic measurements, and the blue sphere shows measurements that are compensated for their hard-/ and soft-iron effects.
 The red sphere is not only shifted off-center due to hard-iron effects but also distorted in its spherical shape due to the mentioned soft-iron effects.